kanidm/kanidm/book/src/developers/faq.md

 is the most important aspect of the project to ensure that every feature is high quality and reliable.

-The addition of extra projects or dependencies, would violate this principle and lead to a situation where it would not be possible to effectively test for all developers.
+The addition of extra projects or dependencies would violate this principle and lead to a situation where it would not be possible to effectively test for all developers.

 ## Why don't you use Raft/Etcd/MongoDB/Other to solve replication?